SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 Your virtual environment should now be ready to run the project scripts.

-## 4. Install MYSQL and MYSQL client with Homebrew, Run Client Locally:
+## 4. Install MYSQL and MYSQL client with Homebrew and Run MySQL Client Locally:

 #### Install or Update Homebrew: